tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Unfortunately, `union`s are commonly used for type punning.
-We don't consider "sometimes, it works as expected" a strong argument.
+We don't consider "sometimes, it works as expected" a convincing argument.

 C++17 introduced a distinct type `std::byte` to facilitate operations on raw object representation.
 Use that type instead of `unsigned char` or `char` for these operations.